stashed/postgres/docs/postgres.md

 sample-postgres   11.2      Running   3m11s
 ```

 The database is `Running`.
-Verify that KubeDB has created a Secret and a Service for this database using follwoing commands,
+Verify that KubeDB has created a Secret and a Service for this database using the following commands,

 ```console
 $ kubectl get secret -n demo -l=kubedb.com/name=sample-postgres